by Michelle Sala

 2 lbs. sweet potatoes (the light ones, not yams) or you can make a mash of celery root, parsnips, or cauliflower

-1/3 cup coconut milk or cow’s milk (If using canned coconut milk, pour milk into another container and mix the coconut cream together with the coconut milk before measuring.
+1/3 cup coconut milk or cow’s milk, or half and half (If using canned coconut milk, pour contents into blend and blend the cream and water together before measuring.
 Use a stick blender or put directly in a blender.
-The extra milk is great to use in your coffee!)
+The extra coconut milk is great to use in your coffee and will stay blended once you’ve emulsified it in the blender.)

 2 tablespoons grass-fed butter (Kerrygold) or coconut oil if preferred